mount(2) - phpMan

 MS_NOEXEC

-Do not allow programs to be executed from this file system.
+Do not allow programs to be executed from this filesystem.

 MS_NOSUID

-programs from this file system.
+ties when executing programs from this filesystem.

 MS_RDONLY

-Mount file system read-only.
+Mount filesystem read-only.

-MS_RELATIME (Since Linux 2.6.20)
+MS_RELATIME (since Linux 2.6.20)

-When a file on this file system is accessed, update the file's
+When a file on this filesystem is accessed, update the file's

 last access time (atime) only if the current value of atime is